 And while I LOVE the idea of balloons, I am a little too lazy to follow through with keeping them afloat for so many days so I went with a paper chain instead.

-My first year, to build excitement, I wrote the reward on the inside of the chain link in white crayon.
-Then, I chose one student who had an *outstanding* day to rip it off and color over the “secret message” with marker to reveal the reward.
+In my first year of teaching, to build excitement, I wrote the reward on the inside of the chain link in a white crayon.
+Then, I chose one student who had an *outstanding* day to rip it off and color over the “secret message” with a marker to reveal the reward.
 I might’ve also forced them to do this in rainbow color order.
-This was fun but I kept forgetting what day was coming up next and ended up taking them apart and trying to read white crayon to figure out what I needed to prepare for the next day (I should’ve just wrote the order down for myself somewhere… #hindsight #firstyearteacher)
+This was fun but I kept forgetting what day was coming up next and ended up taking them apart and trying to read white crayon to figure out what I needed to prepare for the next day (I should’ve just written the order down for myself somewhere… #hindsight #firstyearteacher)

 This year, I printed out the chain links on Astrobrights.
-Pretty paper makes everything more fun!
+The pretty paper makes everything more fun!

 - Kickball Tournament: Challenge other classes to a kickball tournament.
 We always do this with all 5 second grade classes.
 To avoid drama (because kickball seems to stir it up), one of the teachers is the pitcher.
 Sometimes we spread this over two days.